nikhilsimha/take-home/README.md

 ## We are looking for
 1. Your ability to learn and apply unfamiliar technologies quickly.
-   - use HTMX & Alpine to build an interactive site.
+   - use HTMX (& optionally Alpine js) to build an interactive site.
    - mock any api calls you need to - use flask + python to serve dummy data on a port.
+     - you can find some flask + htmx examples [here](https://github.com/Konfuzian/htmx-examples-with-flask)
    - tailwind or any component library that you are familiar with is okay to use.
    - NOTE: This is not the stack we use / intend to use at zipline.ai
 2. Your ability to build software that is both simple and capable.